itemforge/sovereign/README.md

 2. [64-bit Debian 8.3](http://www.debian.org/) or an equivalent Linux distribution.
 (You can use whatever distro you want, but deviating from Debian will require more tweaks to the playbooks.
 See Ansible’s different [packaging](http://docs.ansible.com/ansible/list_of_packaging_modules.html) modules.)
 3. A [Tarsnap](http://www.tarsnap.com) account with some credit in it.
 You could comment this out if you want to use a different backup service.
 Consider paying your hosting provider for backups or using an additional backup service for redundancy.

 You do not need to acquire an SSL certificate.
-The SSL certificates you need will be obtained from [Let's Encrypt](https://letsencrypt.org/) automatically when you deploy your server.
+The SSL certificates you need will be obtained from [Let's Encrypt](https://letsencrypt.org/) automatically when you deploy your server with ansible.

 Installation